Olubukola-Yewande/Student-Mental-Health/README.md

 <h3>TOOLS USED</h3>

-For this project, I leveraged on a powerful tools in data analytics to guide my analysis: <br>
+For this project, I leveraged on powerful tools in data analytics to guide my analysis: <br>

 **Powerquery**: I used powerquery for data transformation, cleaning and manipulation. <br>
 **PowerBi**: I used this tool for data visualization.
 This tool makes it easy to cretae clear, informative, and visually compelling representation of data. <br>